NKI-GCF/XenofilteR/README.md

 # XenofilteR

+12-1-2026: The rust branch contains an experimental alternative implementation that requires less RAM.
+The rust version requires fastq order input, or name sorted (samtools collate is not enough).

 XenofilteR: computational deconvolution of mouse and human reads in tumor xenograft sequence data

 Human tumour samples or cancer cell lines, transplanted into mice are widely used as a